Aspirin poisoning can occur rapidly after taking a single high dose or develop gradually after taking lower doses for a

 Treatment involves giving activated charcoal by mouth or stomach tube, giving fluids and bicarbonate by vein, and, for severe poisoning, undergoing hemodialysis Hemodialysis Dialysis is an artificial process for removing waste products and excess fluids from the body, a process that is needed when the kidneys are not functioning properly.
 There are a number of reasons... read more .

 Ingestion of aspirin and similar drugs (salicylates) can lead to rapid (acute) poisoning due to an overdose.
 The dose necessary to cause acute poisoning, however, is quite large.
-A person weighing about 150 pounds would have to consume more than thirty 325-miligram tablets to develop even mild poisoning.
-An acute aspirin overdose, therefore, is seldom accidental, but concentrated salicylate products intended to be applied to the skin, such as oil of wintergreen, do cause accidental poisonings.
+A person weighing about 150 pounds would have to consume more than thirty 325-milligram aspirin tablets to develop even mild poisoning.
+An acute aspirin overdose, therefore, is seldom accidental, but concentrated salicylate products intended to be applied to the skin, such as oil of wintergreen (methyl salicylate), do cause accidental poisonings.

-Gradual aspirin poisoning can develop unintentionally by taking aspirin repeatedly at much lower doses.
+Gradual aspirin poisoning can develop unintentionally if people take normal or slightly higher than normal doses of aspirin for a long time.
 Children with fever who are given only slightly higher than the prescribed dose of aspirin for several days may develop poisoning, although children are rarely given aspirin to treat fever because they could develop Reye syndrome Reye Syndrome Reye syndrome is a very rare but life-threatening disorder that causes inflammation and swelling of the brain and impairment and loss of function of the liver.
 The cause of Reye syndrome is... read more .
 None of the over-the-counter cough and cold preparations sold in the United States for children contains aspirin; most contain either acetaminophen or ibuprofen.